 - Is it still magical after all these years?
 Unequivocally and without hesitation, YES!
 Each birth is its own song with its own beauty and magic.
 After attending over 400 births as a midwife (and thousands total when including my years as a nurse), I can tell you that every time a new baby enters the world and takes their first breath is a special, sacred moment.
 A moment that is never diminished by the births that came before.
 So what does change over the years?
 This is the question, because to claim that nothing changes the longer you practice is not being completely honest.
 For me, what has changed is my ability to know the differences between normal variations and warning signs of potential serious complications.
 Which ones need gentle intervention and which ones require immediate, intense action.
 The cultivation of the “inner midwife drill Sargent” for those times was a learned skill for me.
 Another skill earned through the years is the knowing of when to remain silent, observant and supportive while staying hands off to let the family find their own dance and when to step in and offer the hands on support as needed.
 And yet, none of these ever diminish the every day miracle of birth and family making!

 - Has this work brought you closer to your faith?
 This is another, unequivocal YES!
-I have discussed this topic in a previous post so instead of trying to re-invent the wheel, I will simply share that post titled Divinity In The Room Please check it out for my thoughts on this…
+I have discussed this topic in a previous post so instead of trying to re-invent the wheel, I will simply share that post titled Divinity.
+Please check it out for my thoughts on this…

 So, what are your thoughts on these questions?
 Do you have different answers?
 Are there any questions that you would like to Ask A Midwife?
 Please post them here.